Transport

 to control the speed of the wagons was operated from a wheel on a small

-platform and connected to the drum house by cable.
+platform at the top of the incline.
+This was connected to the drum by cable.
 There was a small

 wind shelter for the brakesman which may still be seen.
 As this exposed